-The mum of two, who was one part of the 90s band Eternal alongside Louise Redknapp, Vernie Bennett and Easther Bennett, has been left so weak by the disease that she's unable to hold her children without gloves.
+The mum of two, who was part of the 90s band Eternal alongside Louise Redknapp, Vernie Bennett and Esther Bennett, announced that her brain is now free from the disease, which resulted in seizures and periods in intensive care.

 'I can't touch my own children because it could actually kill me.'

 Kelle, who is now a lupus awareness campaigner and patron of the St Thomas Lupus Trust, added: 'People know me for being glamorous and going to red carpet events but this isn't anything like that.
 It's real pain.
 I've got two kids who have had to watch their mum go through this.'

 The lupus went to her brain, causing her to suffer a seizure.
 Kelle was left unable to walk or talk, both of which she had to learn again.

 Kelle with her Eternal bandmates pictured in 1994

 She isn't the only celebrity to battle the illness - singers Selena Gomez, Seal and Toni Braxton have also spoken out about their struggles with lupus.